Canadian Flag Canadian Centre for Occupational Health and Safety Centre canadien d'hygiène et de sécurité au travail Government of Canada Wordmark

 • Position the welding item as flat as possible, on a horizontal surface, between waist and elbow height.

-• Position scaffolding at a comfortable height to allow working in a seated position.
+• Position stool or scaffolding at a comfortable height to allow working in a seated position.

 • Avoid working in one position for long periods of time.